hmay1415/reading-notes/gitintro.md

 File status:
 - Tracked files - can be modified, unmodified, or staged - part of most recent file snapshot (cloning repo are tracked)
 - Untracked files - not in last snapshot - do not reside in staging area
-- git status - command to check status
+- `git status` - command to check status

 Tracking and Staging
-- git add filename - track one file only
+- `git add filename` - track one file only
-- git add (star) - track all files in repo
+- `git add *` - track all files in repo
 - after using these commands, files are tracked and staged for committing

 Committing
-- git commit -m "message" - commits changes to HEAD
+- `git commit -m "message"` - commits changes to HEAD
-- git commit -a - commits a snapshot of all changes to tracked files in working directory
+- `git commit -a` - commits a snapshot of all changes to tracked files in working directory

 Pushing Changes
-- git push origin master
+- `git push origin master`

 Stashing Changes
-- git stash - when not ready to commit changes but don't want to lose
+- `git stash` - when not ready to commit changes but don't want to lose
-- git stash apply - when ready to continue working on changes
+- `git stash apply` - when ready to continue working on changes
 - origin - server from whiich you cloned
 - master - local branch

 Remotes
-- git remote - can view short names of all specified remote handles
+- `git remote` - can view short names of all specified remote handles
-- git remote -v - can view all remote URLs next to short name
+- `git remote -v` - can view all remote URLs next to short name

+To navigate back to the main page click [here](https://hmay1415.github.io/reading-notes/)